-If the tenant does neither of these things, the items will be auctioned and the proceeds will be paid to the landlord.
+If the tenant does neither of these things, the items will be auctioned.
+The proceeds from the auctions will be used in this order:

 What if the tenant removes any items prior to the seizure?

-If the tenant tries to remove any items from the premises before the sheriff arrives, or as he arrives, the sheriff is empowered to, within 30 days of such removal, follow the items and remove them from wherever the tenant has moved them.
+If the tenant tries to remove any items from the premises before the sheriff arrives, or as he arrives, the sheriff is empowered to, within 30 days of such removal, follow the movement of those items and remove them from wherever the tenant has moved them.

 What if a subtenant’s items were seized?